 This setting indicates how quickly the camera responds to changing light settings.

-From reading the above, it is clear that it would be difficult to give an advice on the best setting.
+From reading the above, it is clear that it would be difficult to give advice on the best setting.
 It all depends on the situation.
-There is no one right setting, it takes a fair bit of knowledge and practice to get an optimal result.
+There is not one right setting, it takes a fair bit of knowledge and practice to get an optimal result.
 If you are in doubt, feel free to send us a message through the support form.